-- a) On November 19, 2020, the Company entered into an office rental agreement in Vancouver, British Columbia with a term of 36 months, commencing December 1, 2020 and terminating on November 30, 2023, to accommodate the Company's corporate operations.
-Pursuant to this agreement, the Company has a commitment to lease office space at a base rent rate of \$45,910 per annum, plus common costs and taxes.
-This rental agreement is being accounted for under IFRS 16 Right-of-use asset and corresponding lease liability on the balance sheet. - b) On July 19, 2021, the Company entered into an office and warehouse rental agreement in Vancouver, British Columbia with a term of 36 months, commencing September 1, 2021 and terminating on August 31, 2024, to develop its clean energy technology and IP.
+The second agreement has a term of 36 months, commencing November 1, 2024 and terminating on October 31, 2027, to accommodate the Company's corporate operations.
+Pursuant to this agreement, the Company has a commitment to lease office space at a base rent rate of \$89,532, \$92,019, and \$94,506 per annum respectively, plus common costs and taxes.

+These rental agreements will be accounted for under IFRS 16 - Right-of-use asset and corresponding lease liability on the Statement of Financial Position.

+b) On July 19, 2021, the Company entered into an office and warehouse rental agreement in Vancouver, British Columbia with a term of 36 months, commencing September 1, 2021 and terminating on August 31, 2024, to develop its clean energy technology and IP.
 Pursuant to this agreement, the Company has a commitment to lease the technology research and development space at a base rent rate of \$47,209 per annum, plus common costs and taxes.
-This rental agreement is being accounted for under IFRS 16 Right-of-use asset and corresponding lease liability on the balance sheet.
+This rental agreement is being accounted for under IFRS 16 - Right-of-use asset and corresponding lease liability on the balance sheet.